CheeseCake87/flask-vite-transporter/README.md

 ## Working with vite-transporter using Flask / Quart

-vite-transporter creates a couple of Flask / Quart context processors that match the Vite apps to a Flask / Quart template.
+flask-vite-transporter creates a couple of Flask / Quart context processors that match the Vite apps to a Flask / Quart template.

 ### The context processors